 Many tenants who sign a lease for their apartment or rental unit plan to stay for the full amount of time required in the lease, such as one year.
-But, despite your best intentions, you might want (or need) to leave before your lease is up—for example, if you’re a student at CU Boulder and only want to stay in your apartment for the period of time that school is in session.
-Or perhaps you’re moving in with your boyfriend or girlfriend.
-Sometimes, you might need to move in order to be closer to your new job or an elderly parent who needs your help.
+But, despite your best intentions, you might want (or need) to leave before your lease is up—for example, if you're a student at CU Boulder and want to stay in your apartment for only the period of time that school is in session.
+Or perhaps you're moving in with your boyfriend or girlfriend.
+Sometimes, you might need to move to be closer to your new job or an elderly parent who needs your help.

 Leaving before a fixed-term lease expires without paying the remainder of the rent due under the lease is called breaking the lease.
 Here's a brief review of Colorado tenants' rights to break a lease without further liability for the rent.

 A lease obligates both you and your landlord for a set period of time, usually a year.
-Under a typical lease, a landlord can’t raise the rent or change the lease until the lease ends (unless the lease itself provides for a change, such as a rent increase mid-lease).
-A landlord can’t force you to move out before the lease ends, unless you fail to pay the rent or violate another significant lease term, such as repeatedly throwing large and noisy parties.
+Under a typical lease, a landlord can't raise the rent or change the lease until the lease ends (unless the lease itself provides for a change, such as a rent increase mid-lease).
+A landlord can't force you to move out before the lease ends, unless you fail to pay the rent or otherwise violate a significant lease term, such as repeatedly throwing large and noisy parties.
 In these cases, landlords in Colorado must follow specific procedures to end the tenancy.
-For example, your landlord must give you three days’ notice to pay the rent or leave before filing an eviction lawsuit.
+For example, your landlord must give you ten days' notice to pay the rent or leave before filing an eviction lawsuit.
 (Colo.
 Rev. Stat. § 13-40-104(1)(d).)
-If you have repeatedly violated any clause in the lease, your landlord may give you an unconditional quit notice (a notice without any chance to remedy the violation) that requires that you move out within three days.
+If you have repeatedly violated any clause in the lease, your landlord may give you an unconditional quit notice (a notice without any chance to remedy the violation) that requires that you move out within ten days.
 (Colo.
 Rev. Stat. § 13-40-104(1)(e.5).)

 Tenants are legally bound to pay rent for the full lease term whether or not they actually live in the rental unit—with some exceptions, as follows.